openstack/nova/doc/source/devref/development.environment.rst

 This will install all of the Python packages listed in the ``tools/pip-requires`` file into your virtualenv.
-There will also be some additional packages (pip, distribute, greenlet, M2Crypto) that are installed by the ``tools/install_venv.py`` file into the virutalenv.
+There will also be some additional packages (pip, distribute, greenlet) that are installed by the ``tools/install_venv.py`` file into the virutalenv.

 If all goes well, you should get a message something like this::